dotmesh-io/docs/hugo/content/references/kubernetes.md

 This is the ServiceAccount that will be used to run the Dotmesh server.
 You shouldn't need to change this.

+## The `dotmesh-operator` ServiceAccount.

+This is the ServiceAccount that will be used to run the Dotmesh operator.
+You shouldn't need to change this.

 ## The `dotmesh` ClusterRole.

 This is the role Dotmesh will run under.
 You shouldn't need to change this file.